Reece-Tredwell/Googalendar/README.md

-# googalender
+# googalendar
-The repository for the desktop app to easily add events in google calender
+The repository for the desktop app to easily add events in google calendar